-But Alabama Cookies are different, as I found out today.
-Alabama cookies call for less flour, more egg and a lot more oats.
-The resulting texture is crispy-edged and chewy with a lot of little air pockets.
-They also have a deep rich flavor from the toasted nuts and coconut (which I toasted as well).
+Alabama cookies call for a little less flour, more egg and a lot more oats.
+The resulting texture is crispy-edged and chewy with little air pockets.
+They also have a deep rich flavor from the toasted nuts and coconut.

 1 stick (4 oz) unsalted butter (114 grams)